 You can also do this with your own bedding.
 Having it right to hand will be a blessing when it comes time to crawl into bed.
 You won’t have to pull those boxes and bags around searching for your sheets or blankets.

 Kids get bored easily on a long trip so keeping their favourite electronic device out for them to play with will help the journey go much faster and be more pleasant for you.
 Keep a change of clothes handy for little children in case of accidents.
 They don’t always know when they need to ‘go’ if they are sitting down and busy with their games.

-If you have a pet, keep it contained.
+If you are moving with pets, keep it contained.
 Cats especially tend to clear out and hide when something strange is happening.
 Pop your cat in its travel cage early in the day and make sure it doesn’t get packed into the furniture truck.